ENSpunks/likebuttonbase/README.md

 > Internet privacy...the American Civil Liberties Union, Center for Democracy and Technology, Center for Digital Democracy,
 > Consumer Action, Consumer Watchdog, Electronic Frontier Foundation, Electronic Privacy Information Center, Privacy Activism, Privacy
 > Lives, and Privacy Rights Clearinghouse sent an open letter to Facebook requesting that it "Do not retain data about specific visitors
-> to third party sites that incorporate "social plugins" or the "like" button, unless the site visitor chooses to interact with those tools."
+> to third party sites that incorporate "social plugins" or the "like" button, unless the site visitor chooses to interact with those tools."<br>
->
 > -[Wikipedia: Facebook like button](https://en.wikipedia.org/wiki/Facebook_like_button)

 Transforming likebutton.eth into $❤️ tokens is like giving it a heart and soul.
 These tokens aren't just a functional part of